Rachael Robertson (writer)

-Rachael Robertson is an Australian author and keynote speaker.
+Rachael Robertson is an Australian author and speaker.
 She is an authority on leading in extreme environments.
 Robertson is a former Antarctic Expedition Leader, who led the 58th Australian National Antarctic Research Expedition (ANARE) to Davis Station in 2005.
 She based her work of speaking, writing and mentoring on the leadership lessons she learned in Antarctica.

 Personal life

 Robertson was born in Geelong, Victoria, Australia to Sharon and Lawrence Robertson and grew up as the oldest child with a younger brother and sister.
 She spent the majority of her pre-adult life living in the South Eastern suburbs of Melbourne.
 Robertson now resides in Melbourne with her husband and child.

 Early career

 Robertson graduated from Deakin University with a Bachelor of Arts majoring in Public Relations and commenced a career in Public Relations with Melbourne Parks and Waterways.
 She moved out of PR and into the operational role of Park Ranger – Customer Services with the newly created Parks Victoria.
 Over 14 years, Robertson successively moved into more senior roles.
-At the time of leaving for Antarctica she was Chief Ranger of Victoria's South West Region.
+At the time of leaving for Antarctica, she was Chief Ranger of Victoria's South West Region.

 She holds an MBA from Melbourne Business School.